kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 ```

 The key difference here is that the previous is testing the implementation
 details of the component and the new one is not.
-Whether you're component is
+Whether your component is
 implemented via Hooks or as a class is an implementation detail of the
 component.
 Therefore, if your test is written in such a way that reveals that
 (like using `.state()` or `.instance()`), then refactoring your component to